cloudmesh-community/book/chapters/cloud/chameleon/user-guide.md

 If using pip, we recommend setting up a virtualenv.

-The SSL certificate used by Chameleon is trusted by most operating systems, so you shouldn't have to provide any extra options to OpenStack commands, i.e. "nova list" should work.
+The SSL certificate used by Chameleon is trusted by most operating systems, so you should not have to provide any extra options to OpenStack commands, i.e. "nova list" should work.
 If your command-line tool complains about the certificate, [download the Mozilla CA bundle from the cURL website](http://curl.haxx.se/docs/caextract.html) and run the